 - We’ve also appointed a lawyer to act on our behalf should the need arise – also quite important!
 It can be a pain in the “you know what” when important things need to be done and you are 11,554km away!

 BE KIND TO EACH OTHER:

-It is probably not necessary for us to tell you that preparing for such a move can be the cause of a lot of unwanted stress and heaps of emotions!
+It is probably not necessary for us to tell you that such bolt decisions (moving away from the known to the unknown) can be the cause of a lot of unwanted stress and heaps of emotions!

-This is the time when families need to work together to make the transition as easy as possible.
 Speak to each other about your feelings (yes, I know this is probably the single most difficult thing for men to do 😜), but do try!
-The road ahead is an uncertain one and you should tackle this as a team!
-Fortunately, I am a good talker and Berto a great listener 😁.
+The road ahead might be uncertain and you should tackle this as a team!

 We have a visitor’s visa for 3 months (which can be extended) – and we will use the time to explore New Zealand … maybe see it as a (long) holiday!